jdi-docs/jdi-light/source/includes/_tutorial.md

     }
 }
 ```
-Now we can write our test using this UI Objects and execute it
+Now we can write our test using this UI Objects and execute it<br/>
 - This is test scenario is pretty clear <br/>
 - We can easily update elements on UI Objects without going through all tests<br/>
 - We have all meta data about pages in one place and can open them and validate from tests without urls and title duplication in code <br/>